History of Holger Rune in Timeline

 2023: Rune Hires Boris Becker as Coach

-In October 2023, Holger Rune hired Boris Becker as his coach for the remainder of the season.
-Becker advised Rune to play without distracting jewelry, which Rune followed at the 2023 Swiss Indoors in Basel.
+In 2023, Holger Rune hired Boris Becker as his coach for the remainder of the season and at the 2023 Swiss Indoors in Basel, Becker encouraged Rune to play without distracting jewelry, where Rune reached the semifinals.
+In November 2023, Becker and Rune confirmed that their partnership would extend into 2024.

-On February 5, 2024, Boris Becker announced that he would cease coaching Holger Rune due to other responsibilities, ending their partnership.
+On February 5, 2024, Boris Becker announced that he would cease coaching Holger Rune due to other responsibilities.

-July 2024: Rune and Mouratoglou Part Ways for Third Time
+July 2024: Rune and Mouratoglou Part Ways Again

-On July 28, 2024, Holger Rune announced via Instagram that he and Patrick Mouratoglou had decided to part ways for a third time, ending their coaching relationship again.
+On July 28, 2024, Holger Rune announced via Instagram that he and Patrick Mouratoglou had decided to part ways for a third time.

-In August 2024, Holger Rune reached his fourth Masters semifinal at the Cincinnati Open, returning to the top 15 in the rankings on 19 August 2024.
+In August 2024, Holger Rune reached his fourth Masters semifinal at the Cincinnati Open and returned to the top 15 in the rankings on August 19, 2024.
+He lost to Frances Tiafoe in three sets.

 2025: BNP Paribas Open Final

-At the 2025 BNP Paribas Open, Rune reached the final at the tournament for the first time, marking his fourth Masters final and his 150th win.
+In 2025, Holger Rune reached the final at the BNP Paribas Open, marking his fourth Masters final and his 150th win.
+He became the first Danish player to reach that stage in Indian Wells.